Palmetto honey is an elusive gourmet honey treat prominent in Florida and other southeastern parts of the United States.

-Raw saw palmetto honey has elevated levels of antioxidants, anti-bacterial, and antimicrobial properties.
+Raw saw palmetto honey had elevated levels of antioxidant, anti-bacterial, and antimicrobial properties.
 These help the body fight bacterial infections and treat wounds.
 The antioxidants also combat the effects of dangerous free radicals associated with serious illnesses like heart diseases and even cancer.

 This honey has lots of phytonutrients, vitamins, enzymes, and amino acids.
-All these improve the urinary system and digestive system, fight against gastrointestinal ailments, and boost the immune system.
+All of these improve the urinary system and the digestive system, fight against gastrointestinal ailments, and boost the immune system.

 Why Saw Palmetto Honey Is So Rare